 4. In order to secure your position in the program you are required to pay for at least the first two courses at the time of initial registration.
 WELD01120 Introduction to Welding Theory and WELD01110A Introduction to Welding Lab must be paid for in full to hold your spot.

-5. Full payment for all 4 classes is required by September 2nd 2014.
+5. Full payment for all 4 classes is required two weeks prior to start date.

 |WELD01120||Introduction to Welding Theory|